TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 ^^^^^^^^

 The *abstract* placeholder contains a short and precise description of the project.
-It should follow the abstract of README.md and - if available - the description fields of ext_emconf.php and composer.json.
+It should follow the abstract of README.rst and - if available - the description fields of ext_emconf.php and composer.json.